dannas/dannas.github.com/_drafts/reading_binary_bytes.md

 // I was surprised to see that they all generate the same assembly code.

+But see https://t0rakka.silvrback.com/compilers, not all compilers may optimize r1.

 ```
 // The portable clean way, see Rob Pikes article